 SIPs marked with this label require additional review of the highlighted risks by the Spartan Council when debating and voting on the SIP.

-This label should be used by the RC if a particular SIP fails the criteria* created by the RC that the relevant stakeholders deem unacceptable risk to the Synthetix Protocol.
+This label should be used by the RC if they believe a SIP creates an unacceptable risk to the Synthetix Protocol.

 Historically the management of risk has been dealt with on an ad-hoc basis by Core Contributors.
-The RC will be appointed the body to be responsible for managing risk in protocol policy changes (usually exposed via SCCPs - such as proposed inflation or c-ratio changes).
+The RC will be appointed the governance body responsible for managing risk in protocol policy changes (usually via SCCPs - such as proposed inflation or c-ratio changes).
 For SCCPs, the same process outlined in the SIP workflow applies.

-For external risk, the RC is responsible for providing a public forum to receive any community concerns in relation to ecosystem developments that may affect the risk to the Synthetix Protocol as well as be proactive in managing this risk.
+For external risk, the RC is responsible for providing a public forum to dfiscuss and address any community concerns in relation to ecosystem developments that may impact the Synthetix Protocol as well as be proactive in managing overall risk.

 The existing system whereby risk asesment is not assigned to a particular individual or body presents an existential risk to the Protocol.
 There have been several incidents over the last year where a more thorough risk assessment could have significantly reduced the risk of SIP implementation.
 The rapid growth and development of the Synthetix Protocol and ecosystem has increased the bandwidth required to manage risk within Synthetix.

-- Members will be voted on by the voting strategy used in the Spartan Council elections (quadratic-weighted debt)
+- Risk Council Members elections will utilise the voting strategy of the Spartan Council elections (quadratic-weighted debt)

-- Risk Committee members will be made known to the community and the Treasury Council will assign a budget to pay for the RC members stipends
+- Risk Council members will be made known to the community and the Treasury Council will assign a budget to pay for the RC members stipends

 - The SIP workflow will be amended to include the "Risk Analysis" stage

-In addition the TC will set a budget for external risk assessment by the risk committee through engagement with external service providers.
+In addition the TC will set a budget for external risk assessment by the Risk Counciul through engagement with external service providers.

-A community member authors a SIP, to create a new string of liquidity incentive pools under the Synthetix Protocol.
-The SIP is merged in by the SIP editors and labeled as "Draft".
-During the CC Sprint Planning, an engineer is assigned to the SIP for feasibility, and the assignee notifies the Risk Committee members via Discord that there is a new SIP that they are conducting feasibility research on.
+A community member authors a SIP, to create a new string of liquidity incentive pools.
+The SIP is merged by the SIP editors and labeled as "Draft".
+During the CC Sprint Planning, an engineer is assigned to the SIP for feasibility, and the assignee notifies the Risk Council members via Discord that there is a new SIP that they are conducting feasibility research on.

-The Risk Committee schedule a meeting to discuss how the introduction of liquidity incentive pools (in which sUSD is apart of the proposed plan) might affect the system and they come to conclusion that it might cause the sUSD to de-peg.
+The Risk Council schedule a meeting to discuss how the introduction of liquidity incentive pools (in which sUSD is part of the proposed plan) might affect the system and they come to conclusion that it might cause the sUSD to de-peg.
 They label it "Review Required" as they think it might be viable to pass if they remove the sUSD pool from the proposal.